bezicalboy/chronos-seal/README.md

 ## How to Run the Prover

 1. Create a file you wish to seal (e.g., `test_file.txt`).
-2. Run the prover from the project root, providing the path to your file:
+2. Run the prover, providing the path to your file:

 ```bash
 cd script